Vietnam.vn - Nền tảng quảng bá Việt Nam

 While he was withdrawn, the frog character "lived" the turbulent life out there for him.

-"He puts it in different scenarios, imagining the frog as his father still talking from the afterlife."
+"He puts it into different scenarios, imagining the frog as his father still talking from the afterlife."
 Sometimes the frog becomes a detective, a firefighter, a samurai...
 "The frog is a hero who fights against anything the world throws at him."

-Flo, Kyo and Ayako are all like little frogs facing the big world with just a stagnant pond.
+Flo, Kyo and Ayako are all like little frogs facing the big world with only a stagnant pond.
 And people in today's bustling world, office workers rushing on the streets during rush hour, delivery people going back and forth under the sun.

 All are like little frogs in the storms of life, resilient, never surrendering.